PHRaposo/OM-Backtrack/README.md

 #### OM-Backtrack is an adaptation of the backtrack part of SCREAMER
 #### to the paradigm of visual programming language of Openmusic.
-#### The version 2.0 includes a new support for the propagation part of SCREAMER (constraint package).

 #### SCREAMER is an extension of Common Lisp that adds support for nondeterministic
 #### programming.
 Screamer consists of two levels.
 The basic nondeterministic level